DriftingOtter/clamshell/README.md

 ## Dependencies

-- Neovim (for editor, but can be changed in code)
+- NeoVim (for editor, but can be changed in code)
 - bat    (for outputting todo file contents, but can be changed in code)

 ## Authors